Authentication

 x-nullspend-keyheader - SHA-256 hash the raw key

-- Check the positive cache (256 entries, 30s TTL) — if found and not expired, return the cached identity
+- Check the positive cache (256 entries, 120s TTL with ±10s jitter to prevent thundering herd on isolate recycle) — if found and not expired, return the cached identity

 - Check the negative cache (2,048 entries, 30s TTL) — if found and not expired, reject immediately